MiaouZart/BBModGreenTimer/README.md

 # Green Timer

-A Trackmania-inspired timer mod for Beton Brutal that displays a green timer indicator showing your current run performance compared to your personal best.
+A Trackmania-inspired timer mod for Beton Brutal that displays a green timer that tracks how long you have been playing a map.

 ## Description